 Length of Stay

-The average length of stay for patients undergoing head and neck surgery is usually between five to fourteen days.
+The average length of stay for patients undergoing spine surgery is usually between six and fourteen days.
 However, the length of stay may vary with each individual.